Rotate all pages in a file by 180 degrees import pikepdf my_pdf = pikepdf.Pdf.open('test.pdf') for page in my_pdf.pages: page.Rotate = 180 my_pdf.save('test-rotated.pdf')

 pikepdf is used by the same author’s OCRmyPDF to inspect input PDFs, graft the

 generated OCR layers on to page content, and output PDFs.
-Its code contains main
+Its code contains several

 practical examples, particular in

-optimize.py. pikepdf is also used in the test suite.
+optimize.py. pikepdf is also used in its test suite.

 - Release notes